zubinchopra/portaldocs/portal-sdk/templates/portalfx-testing-parts-and-blades.md

 ## Testing Parts and Blades

-Once you have an instance of the Portal object you can find parts on the StartBoard using the **Portal.StartBoard.FindSinglePartByTitle** method.
-The method will give you a an instance of the Part class that you can use to perform actions on the part, like clicking on it:
+An extension can find parts on the StartBoard by using the **Portal.StartBoard.FindSinglePartByTitle** method, after you have an instance of the Portal object.
+The method will give you an instance of the Part class that can be  used to perform actions on the part.
+In the following example, the button whose name is "Samples" is clicked.

 ```cs
 var portal = this.NavigateToPortal();